-In 2020 the advanced level H2 course consisted of students from Australia (8) and New Zealand (2).
-Participation in the course from other SW Pacific nations could not occur due to COVID restrictions.
+In 2021 the advanced level H2 course consisted of students from Australia (11), New Zealand (2), Malaysia (1), Fiji (1).

-Two Basic Courses and one Intermediate Course were conducted for RAN sailors in 2020; where 18 students attended the Basic Courses (14 weeks duration) and 11 students attended the Intermediate Course (8 weeks duration).
+One Basic Course and one Intermediate Course are/will be conducted for RAN sailors in 2021; where 4 students attended the Basic Courses (14 weeks duration) and 12 students attended the Intermediate Course (8 weeks duration).